 Publication ethics and malpractice statement

 The manuscripts will be subjected to peer review before acceptance by at least two peers qualified to evaluate them.
+We are using the traditional method — single-blind peer review (i.e. reviewers know the identity of authors, but authors don’t know the identity of reviewers).
+The vast majority of reviewers are external, but members of the editorial board may also act as reviewers.
 The factors considered in review are: originality, significance, relevance, readability, language.
-The last word for decisions lies with the corresponding editor.
+The last word for decisions lies with the manuscript’s subject editor assigned.
 Any appeals should be directed to the editor-in-chief.
 The possible decisions are: accept, accept with minor revision, major revision (not acceptable in its current state) and reject.
+Please note that reviews are not available publicly and are used for editorial purposes only.

 The authors must agree that their article will be published in open access